 Bangui, Central African Republic, 1989.

 my fish is dying.
-I tried to mend her fins like water wings but I think I failed. all this failing is killing me. all these parking tickets. all this driving on the freeway after all the wine with my phone out of juice and not caring to find my way home. what is home without you. hardwood floors and a dying fish. silence and a chandelier.
+I tried to mend her fins like water wings but I think I failed. all this failing is killing me. all these parking tickets. all this driving on the freeway after all the wine with my phone all out of juice and not caring to find my way home. what is home without you. hardwood floors and a dying fish. silence and a chandelier.

 at the party I smoked cigarettes and played werewolf. kept my mouth shut. the boys scared me for the first time ever but I killed them all in their sleep. there were plenty of glasses and shadows of you but not the right shadows and nothing you enough. had you been there I would have been nervous you’d shoot someone.
 I would have drunk too much to quell my fear of riots. you would’ve paid my parking ticket.
-I would have kissed you through the bars of your cage. you would’ve pulled me close and told me I was your favorite human. the wine would have killed us.
+I would have kissed you through the bars of your cage. you would’ve pulled me close and told me I was your favorite. the wine would have spilled us.

-in my dream your arms are ribbons wrapped around me.
-I am scissors.
-I could have given you everything. this is just a dream I made of your arms and I am not here to save any man or fish.
-I need to listen now for real.
-I need to hear what you said. if you come back with bright eyes I will fall into them with wild wings and never look back.
-I cannot bear the silence and the dream.
+iI could have given you everything but I didn’t. this is just a dream I made of your arms and I need to listen now for real.
+I need to hear what you said. if you came back with bright eyes I would fall into them with wild wings and never look back.
+I cannot bear the silence or the dream.
 I must stop looking backwards.
 I must bury my fish.
 I heard what you said. my wings are unbroken.
 I’ll see you around.